shubham1604/meeting-room-reservation/README.md

 5. For convinience a sample SQLITE database file has been included in the project which contains some test data.

-6. Run python manage.py runserver to start the development server.
+6. Run the following command to start the development server. python manage.py runserver

 7. Hit http://localhost:8000/ in your browser to list all rooms.